-The site is now owned by Newcastle City Council as an urban park.
-Signage and artworks offer opportunties to learn about the history of the site.
+The site is now owned by City of Newcastle as an urban park.
+Signage and artworks offer opportunities to learn about the history of the site.

 After a short lived settlement in 1801, a small penal outpost was established in 1804 for convicts who committed secondary offences - including those responsible for the Rum Rebellion.